 When Stream mode is selected the unit manipulates each data stream independently of each other.
 In Stream mode, each of the individual caption data streams can be passed through or removed with by the XDS encoder.
-The commands available in Stream mode are discussed in section 4.5.
+The commands available in Stream mode are discussed in section 4.4.

 When Field mode is selected the 8083XDS-AD manipulates caption data on a field-wise basis.
 In Field mode, all the caption data in an entire field will be passed or removed.
-The commands available in Field mode are discussed in section 4.4.